 “The easiest and cheapest way to stay connected is with Wi-Fi using your own smartphone.
 There are plenty of options like talking through Skype, video chatting through Facebook, or texting through WhatsApp where you can keep in touch with other users of the app.”

-WhatsApp is available for free on both Android and Apple devices for free.
+WhatsApp is available for free on both Android and Apple devices.
 Not only do you have the chance to speak and see your loved ones, you can make them green with envy as you send pictures of your beautiful holiday.

 International calling plans